vega/vega/docs/tutorials/bar-chart/index.md

 ## <a name="signals"></a>Signals

 Signals act as dynamic variables: expressions that are automatically reevaluated when other signal values change, or when input events occur.
-Each signal must have a unique `name` and an initial `value`; others properties define how the signal value can change.
+Each signal must have a unique `name` and an initial `value`; other properties define how the signal value can change.

 Here we use a signal to define a tooltip interaction.
 In this example, the value of the `tooltip` signal changes in response to `mouseover` and `mouseout` events on `rect` marks.
 Every time these events occur, the corresponding expression is evaluated and set as the `tooltip` value.
 Thus, when the mouse pointer is moved over a rectangle mark, `tooltip` is equal to the mark's backing datum; when the pointer is moved off the rectangle, `tooltip` is an empty object.